hyperledger-archives/composer/packages/composer-website/jekylldocs/problems/diagnostics.md

 Let's look at the Getting Started application, and use that to explain how to get diagnostics out of the Framework.

 Key Point: This is a framework - so your application will need to have it's own logging framework.
-Plus, your application could also have configuration information to control Fabric Composer's own logging.
+Plus, your application could also have configuration information to control {{site.data.conrefs.composer_full}}'s own logging.
 Composer does use the Winston logging module by default - and will use the Config module to look for any configuration information.
 If none is found, then a set of defaults will be used.

 Note that the config module does write out a warning, if there are no configuration files set.
 Eg. `WARNING: No configurations found in configuration directory`.
 This can be suppressed with an environment variable if you are happy with the defaults and don't wish to use config in your application.
 See more information [here](https://github.com/lorenwest/node-config/wiki/Environment-Variables#suppress_no_config_warning).